 2003 saw the addition of a new bottling room to house a state of the art fully automated Italian bottling line, handling 60 bottles per minute; this was a substantial increase from the 22 bottles per minute with our previous bottling system.
 Additional new tanks were installed which increased capacity to just under 150,000 gallons.

-In the fall of 2004, we started renovation of the 19th century bank barn which housed the winery in the lower level for its first 23 years.
-Completed in 2006, this grand structure with its black walnut beams and towering ceilings is now the home of our cask aging cellar, a new tasting/sales room and a spectacular banquet facility.
+In the fall of 2004, we started the renovation of our 19th-century bank barn which housed the winery in the lower level for its first 23 years.
+Completed in 2006, this grand structure with its black walnut beams and towering ceilings is now the home of our cask aging cellar, a new tasting/salesroom, and a spectacular banquet facility.

 In 2005, we installed a centrifuge to clear the wines of sediment after fermentation.
 Centrifuging the wine eliminates the use of settling chemicals for clarification before aging and bottling.
 This process has significantly increased wine quality.